 The name “Pop-Tarts” is a play on words inspired by the “pop art” popular in the 1960s. ” Pop is associated with brightness and fashion, and “tarts” emphasizes the connection with baking.
 Despite the strict logo, the name adds lightness and humor to the brand, creating an interesting contrast.

 The first flavors of the product included strawberry, blueberry, brown cinnamon sugar, and apple combinations.
 The packaging and logo did not emphasize the theme of sweetness.
-Perhaps the idea was to stand out with simplicity when others used bright and catchy details.
+Perhaps the idea was to stand out through simplicity when others used bright, catchy details.
 Minimalism was aimed at practical buyers who did not need embellishments.

 1967 – 1971